cloud-ark/kubeplus/Guidelines.md

 ### Document Service Account needs of your Operator

 Your Operator may be need to use a specific service account with specific permissions.
 Clearly document the service account needs of your Operator.
-Include this information in the ConfigMap that you will add for the 'usage' platform-as-code annotation on the CRD.
+Include this information in the ConfigMap that you will add for the 'resource/usage' annotation on the CRD.
 In multi-Operator stacks, knowing the service accounts and their RBAC permissions enables users to know the security posture of the stack.
 Be explicit in defining only the required permissions and nothing more.
 This ensures that the cluster is safe against unintended actions by any of the Operators (malicious/byzantine actions of compromised Operators